thautwarm/MLStyle.jl/docs/tutorials/query-lang.md

 and [MQuery.Interfaces.jl](https://github.com/thautwarm/MLStyle-Playground/blob/master/MQuery/MQuery.Interfaces.jl),
 you might want to refer to them if any unknown symbol prevents you from understanding this sketch.

-Then we should extract all clauses from a piece of given julia codes.
+Then we should extract all clauses from a given piece of julia code.

 Given following codes,
 ```julia